 Maintaining a healthy diet can also help with dental health, and some dogs require less brushing than others.
 However, you should ask your veterinarian about a regular dental routine and include it in your grooming schedule.

 This can have a tremendous effect on your dog’s well-being and will also help you reduce the need for frequent professional dog teeth cleanings that can cost a fortune.

 6. It Lets You Check For Abnormalities

 One of the great benefits of grooming your pup is that you become more aware of what’s going on with your dog’s body.
-The more familiar you are with how their skin feels and how they respond to you when you touch them can tell you a lot, including if there’s something out of the ordinary.
+The more familiar you are with how their skin feels and how they respond to you when you touch them, the better you can tell if there’s something out of the ordinary.